How to Transcribe Video Lectures for Better Study Retention: The Complete Student Guide

 Use Flashcards for Spaced Repetition

-Do not cram.
-Export the VidNotes flashcards and review them using spaced repetition — studying the cards at increasing intervals over time.
-This technique has been proven to improve long-term retention by up to 200%.
+Don't cram.
+Export the VidNotes flashcards and review them using spaced repetition.
+Studying the cards at increasing intervals over time has been shown to improve long-term retention by up to 200%.

 Review Transcripts Before Exams, Not Just After Lectures